rticommunity/rticonnextdds-connector-cs/README.md

 and Dynamic Data.

-*Connector* was created to quickly and easily develop demos and proof of concept.
-We think that it can be useful for anybody who needs a quick way to script tests and interact with Connext DDS using different scripting languages.
+*Connector* was created to quickly and easily develop demos and proofs of concept.
+It can be useful for anybody who needs a quick way to script tests and interact with Connext DDS using different scripting languages.

 *Connector* can be used to quickly create tests for your distributed system and, thanks to the binding with scripting languages and the use of XML, to easily integrate with many other available technologies.